rdlabo-dev/ionic-angular-collect-icons/README.md

 ## Developing

 1. Clone this repository.
-2. Run `pnpm install` to install dependencies
+2. Run `npm install` to install dependencies
-3. Run `pnpm run dev` to start the dev server, this will watch for changes and rebuild the project
+3. Run `npm run dev` to start the dev server, this will watch for changes and rebuild the project
-4. Run `pnpm run start --filter=cli` to start the CLI and test the code mods
+4. Run `npm run start` to start the CLI and test the code mods

 ### Testing